Sa'id ibn Abd Allah al-Hanafi: Delivering Letter of Kufans

-After the death of Mu'awiya ibn Abi Sufyan, the Shi'ites of Kufa wrote several letters to Husayn ibn Ali and invited him to their city.
+After the death of Mu'awiya ibn Abi Sufyan, the people of Kufa wrote several letters to Husayn ibn Ali and invited him to their city.
 The third letter was delivered by Sa'id ibn Abd Allah al-Hanafi and Hani ibn Hani al-Sabi'i.
 Sa'id was so well-reputed that he could convince Husayn to come to Kufa.
 That letter was written by Shabath ibn Rib'i, Hajjar ibn Abjar, Yazid ibn al-Harith al-Shaybani, Yazid ibn Ruwaym, 'Uzra ibn Qays, 'Amr ibn Hajjaj and Muhammad ibn 'Umayr.

 The letter began as such:In the Name of God, the Compassionate, the Merciful.
 To Husayn ibn Ali from the Shi'ite Muslims.
 Please come sooner because the people are waiting for you and their hearts are with you.
 Please hurry.
 Peace be upon you.
 Every place is green, fruits are ripe, and water wells are full.
 Please come; your army is ready, and peace be upon you.Husayn wrote a reply to this letter and Sa'id delivered it to people of Kufa.
 He appointed Muslim ibn Aqil as his representative in Kufa.
 When Muslim entered Kufa, he stayed in al-Mukhtar al-Thaqafi's house and delivered a speech for people.
 Muslim ibn Aqil gave Sa'id the responsibility to call Imam Husayn to Kufa.
 Sa'id returned to Mecca and delivered Muslim ibn Aqil's letter to Husayn.
 He accompanied Husayn from Mecca to Karbala.